CodeTanzania/emis-dashboard/CONTRIBUTING.md

 - If applied, this commit will ***merge pull request #123 from user/branch***.

 #### 5. <a name="layout-guide">UI Layout Guide</a>
+We agreed to use the layout displayed on the image below as the base layout UI for all components.

+![Layout Guideline] (references/layout_guideline.jpg "Layout Guideline")

 #### 6. <a name="typography">Project Typography</a>